 Latest Misfire: Skarsgård likes to take chances on risky material, which yields the occasional low-budget indie that doesn’t get a big theatrical push, like John Michael McDonagh’s crooked cop comedy War on Everyone opposite Michael Pena, which played well on the festival circuit before hitting OnDemand in January.

-Current Gossip: He follows Yorkshire’s Leeds United football club, from when studied English at Leeds Metropolitan University.
+Current Gossip: He follows Yorkshire’s Leeds United football club, from when he studied English at Leeds Metropolitan University.
 Based in New York, Skarsgård has been dating British model Alexa Chung since 2015, and has declared that he wants to have a big family.

 Next Step: Duncan Jones’ dramatic thriller “Mute” (Netflix) is set 35 years in the future; it was shot in Berlin with Justin Theroux and Paul Rudd.
 He plays a German architect in James Kent’s World War II romantic triangle “The Aftermath” (Fox Searchlight), costarring Keira Knightley and Jason Clarke.
 Just filmed in Calgary, Alberta, Jeremy Saulnier’s “Hold the Dark” (Netflix, 2018), starring Jeffrey Wright and Riley Keogh, is “a dark, disturbing movie,” Skarsgard said.
 “I had an amazing time.”